chartgerink/2015ori-2/data/excerpts-transcripts.md

 really important that you guys have data from real fabrications in order to test some methods.
 Because I think that type of methodological research is not done very often.
 So, I think it is really relevant.

+# tyo

+> P: Yes.
+Yeah, because you want to have natural looking data.
+Yeah, that is definitely made me a bit more careful in fabricating this particular data set.
+I mean the manual (?) approach is that you can try but I decided to go for more the model-based approach.
+In the end, I went with a very simple model but I really explored some options there.

+---

+> P: Ehm, well, if you look at this particular task, looking at the amount of time to do this properly, it probably would have been faster to just run a Stroop task via MTurk and submit that data.
+So fabricate the data fabrication.

+---

+> that something is off.
+So, that would be also a clear sign of, well, something is wrong.
+So, those are things that I would look at: data that is too good to be true, too clean, and data that doesn’t add up.

+---

+> P: Well, in this particular case, what I did for this Stroop task - you are looking at a within-subject design which means that if you look at the variability in reaction times for the two conditions within your participants, it should be a correlation there.
+So, that is one thing that I would be looking for.
+The other thing is, the average reaction time should be kind of normal for what you would expect from a student population.
+The magnitude of the effect should be kind of in the range that you expect from previously published literature.
+So that is generally what would look like - make data look more trustworthy.
+Another

+---

+> P: Yeah, the standard deviation of . . . yeah, that should be fairly constant within participants.

+---

+> So, I deliberately did not look at p-value, I mean I got a couple of simulated data sets when I was fiddling around with really very significant results that would - in theory could be true, but in the end, I am now happier with the data set that I just gave you with the errors in there.
+I mean p is .03-ish, but actually with an experiment with just 25 participants and only 30 trials, I would not be surprised if that is what actually would come out of it.

+---

+> effect added up there.
+So, I had my 11 participants, I took the parameters from those 11 participants, and I sort of made random participants based on those parameters.
+So, I can also give you an excerpt of the Matlab code I used for that.
+But, basically, the entire process is for each fabricated participant, pick the parameters of a real one, draw random numbers based on those parameters for the congruent set and then for the incongruent set look at the error rate of that individual participant - or simulated participant - simulate if there is going to be an error - yes or no - if there is an error take congruent reaction time, if there is no mistake then take the congruent reaction time, add the Stroop effect, of course, with noise added to that and that is your incongruent reaction time.
+So, what this procedure does is it gives you a pretty natural looking data set but also consistency within participants.
+In particular, if you look at things like a speed-accuracy-tradeoff and things like that, so what I have gotten here, for example, that my fastest fake participant also makes the most mistakes.
+So, in terms of decreasing Stroop effect, because there are actual mistakes in the data set.
+So, by doing that you actually have quite a bit of internal consistency within your simulated participants.
+The only downside is I actually had only 11 participants in my - in the data set that I could find so fast, so quickly.
+It sort of

+---

+> P: Yes.
+Like I said, I have a data set which is by now over 10 years old.
+It is a data set in which participants – it is (?) the [REDACTED] data set of which I am not 100 percent sure if it is actually completely genuine, but have all the reasons to believe it is.
+So, this is a very simple experiment where participants have 3 possible colors and congruent and incongruent conditions.
+11 participants participated in this experiment and I only looked at the baseline data.
+So, this is a Stroop task which they did before any kind of [?] stimulation whatsoever.
+It is an average of from the top (?) - we had 100 trials, 50 congruent, 50 incongruent, and like I said 11 participants.
+So for each participant, I computed mean, standard deviation of the - mean and standard deviation of the congruent trials, same for the incongruent trials.
+I computed the mean Stroop effect, standard deviation of the Stroop effect, and the percentage of errors per participant.
+So, for 11 participants, I had these parameters.
+Subsequently, I simulated my 25 fake participants by for each participant randomly selecting one of my 11 models.
+And then based on these model parameters, first create 30 congruent trials and - let me see if there is anything interesting in my notes - yes, the 30 congruent trials were simply created by drawing a number from a standard normal distribution with standard deviation - or a normal distribution with standard deviation of that particular model participant and the mean of that particular model participant.
+Now, for the incongruent trials, I assumed that people would make mistakes.
+So, I assumed that people would not make mistakes for the congruent trials, I assumed they would make mistakes for the incongruent trials.
+So, for each incongruent trial, I first randomly decided if this would be a mistake trial or not by comparing a random number to the model’s error rate.
+So, you draw a random number between 0 and 1.
+If it is smaller than .07 or .10, then it is a mistake.
+Otherwise, it is a correct trial.
+In the case of a mistake, I simulated the reaction time of that trial similarly to a congruent trial.
+So, that is, a random number drawn from a normal distribution with standard deviation of the incongruent trial added with the congruent trials.
+Oh, I actually see it could be one step better, one tiny mistake here in the model.
+And . . . there is indeed a tiny mistake there.
+I don’t think it would matter too much, but . . .
+Ok, then if there was a - if the trial was correct, so that means, this is an incongruent trial, so there is Stroop interference here.
+I used a random number with standard deviation of the congruent reaction times [?] the congruent reaction times, but added a Stroop interference and again that is a random number drawn from a normal distribution with a standard deviation of the standard deviation of the Stroop effect and mean of the Stroop effect for that individual participant.
+Then, I rounded these numbers in order to get to these rounded numbers of milliseconds.
+And yeah, that’s it.
+That is the way I computed each of this individual trials.
+Then per participant, you average that and compute the standard deviation.
+And that is what goes into the excel sheet.

+---

+> clean data.
+In the end, reading the instructions, I took them very literally.
+And that is, each participant sees each trial or sees 30 trials of each condition.
+So, that is in the end what I simulated and I included the error trials and I did not get rid of the error trials, but that is something that [?] struck me after working on it for a bit.
+And I thought, no, I should not be using the cleaned data that is

+---

+> if you want to know something about a proper fit of parameters.
+Second, it was not directly clear from the data sheet what kind of cleaning of the data would we apply.
+If you look at the data I (?) submitted, that was completely uncleaned data.
+If it was for an actual experiment, I would first remove outliers.
+And if

+---

+> that I report in the Excel sheet would be probably larger.
+And therefore, you would get a smaller p-value.
+This right now is just - well, p is .03, it is nothing to be - to [?].
+It is statistically significant, but not brilliant.
+But yeah, that is a